 Here are my choices for The Best Resources For FInding And Creating Virtual Field Trips:

-Here are three sites that have very extensive collections of various virtual field trips:
+Here are sites that have very extensive collections of various virtual field trips:

 Eduscapes has a nice feature called Virtual Adventures.

 Edutopia has a good article titled Internet Explorers: Virtual Field Trips Are More Than Just Money Savers.